 In this blog, we’ll explore computer vision services, how they work, and the key use cases driving innovation across industries.
 Whether you’re a healthcare provider looking to speed up diagnostics or a retailer aiming to optimize operations, understanding the value of computer vision is the first step toward future-proofing your business.

-Computer vision services, or Vision AI, is a rapidly evolving field that leverages artificial intelligence (AI) to process and interpret visual data, such as images and videos.
+Computer vision services, also called Vision AI, is a rapidly evolving field that leverages artificial intelligence (AI) to process and interpret visual data, such as images and videos.

 This technology allows machines to recognize and understand visual information, mimicking human sight and cognitive functions.